advancedresearch/the_century_of_satire/the-killing-of-a-goddess.md

 Life in the ancient world was intimately related in language to fertility.
 In The Gospel of John, Zoe is mentioned besides Logos, but is translated with a lower capital "life" in most bibles.
 The most important woman and who meets Jesus first after resurrection in The Gospel of John, is Mary of Magdala.
-Jesus also meets an anonymeous woman by the well, which at the time was a tradition to find a wife, since only women went to the well on a regular basis and men only went there looking for a mate.
+Jesus also meets an anonymous woman by the well, which at the time was a tradition to find a wife, since only women went to the well on a regular basis and men only went there looking for a mate.
 This would be a proper introduction to Mary of Magdala in this gospel.